-Construction is a great sector to work in if you are a felon.
+Construction is a great sector to work in if you are a felon looking for a career.
 Many construction companies are small and have many different positions.
 This will allow you to actually talk to the owner and show him your worth and skills.
 This is much better than dealing with a person that sits in a Human Resources office all day that has no clue about who you are.

 The other great part about working in construction is that it allows you to learn a particular trade while earning money.
 This can allow you to possibly start your own business in the future if you so choose to.
 Remember to not just think about construction in general but all the trades and companies within that industry.